Rach1507/contact-management-app/README.md

 Database hosted on mongoDB Atlas
 Deployed in heroku.

-Repository can be cloned locally and run To install required Node modules by command `node install` To run locally : `node app.js`
+Repository can be cloned locally and run To install required Node modules by command `npm install` To run locally : `node app.js`
  ### Deployement of the application can be found at  https://contacts-app-zoho.herokuapp.com/